-So we’re reaching out once more to you to help us continue the conversation about Americanness and who it belongs to.
+We’re reaching out again, because we’d love to hear your story, too, as we continue the conversation about Americanness and who it belongs to.

-We’ll collect your stories over the next few months, with the goal of publishing as many of them as we can.
+We’ll continue to collect your stories, with the goal of publishing as many of them as we can.

 Here’s how to participate: